learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 Printable changes
 ~~~~~~~~~~~~~~~~~
 - Changed individual teacher schedules (accessed from the userview page) to only show scheduled classes.
-- Fixed the top marin of the catalog sorted by category printable.
+- Fixed the top margin of the catalog sorted by category printable.
 - Fixed the completion certificate to now include the program email and name.

 Minor new features